-Daniel is a solicitor in our dispute resolution department working in the real estate litigation team.
+Daniel is a senior solicitor in our dispute resolution department working in the real estate litigation team.
 He qualified as a solicitor in 2024 after training at a commercial firm based in Glasgow and Edinburgh with a focus on civil litigation and disputes.

 Prior to joining the firm, Daniel worked at the UK Supreme Court in London as a judicial assistant to the Right Hon.
 Lord Hamblen of Kersey, Justice of the Supreme Court.
 He gained significant experience in appellate litigation, working closely with the Justices on high-profile decisions in cases from across the UK.
 He also gained experience sitting in appeals to the Judicial Committee of the Privy Council involving several high-value disputes from financial centres across the globe.